-Full schedule for this year’s COP26 climate summit in Glasgow
+Full schedule for this year’s Cop26 climate summit in Glasgow

 The Queen, Boris Johnson, Scottish first minister Nicola Sturgeon and US president Joe Biden will be among the visiting dignitaries, as will Sir David Attenborough and Greta Thunberg, the world’s two most famous climate activists, despite the latter criticising the event and expressing pessimism about its chances of achieving meaningful change.

-Here’s the official schedule for COP26 and which topics will be up for discussion on which days.
+Here’s the official schedule for Cop26 and which topics will be up for discussion on which days.

 Sunday 31 October - Procedural opening of negotiations